Elena Delle Donne on medical opt-out denial: 'I was shocked'

 She told CNN she wants to make her decision as soon as possible, saying, "I don't want this to drag on.
 I don't want my teammates in the bubble having to deal with this."

-However, she also said she feels blessed to be in position to make a choice.
+However, she expressed that she is fortunate to be in a position to make a choice.

 "I know there's so many people through Covid who have lost their jobs, who haven't been able to decide whether to take care of themselves health-wise or go to work because they just don't have the option," Delle Donne said.
 "So, I know I'm in a situation where I am super blessed and I'm just going to have to figure this out and decide what's going to be the best route."